FDio/csit/docs/report/introduction/environment/intro.rst

   - Mellanox 556A series firmware upgrade based on DPDK compatibility matrix.
   - Ubuntu upgrade from 20.04.2 LTS to 22.04.1 LTS.
-    (2n-dnv and 3n-dnv keeps the Ubuntu 20.04.2LTS as a part of decomission).
   - TRex version upgrade: increase from 2.97 to 3.00.